topher235/neon-drifter/tasks.md

 Don't forget to add these to the sandbox as well.

+- [ ] Brainstorm new collectibles
+- [ ] Add to shop to unlock using orbs in a new tab

 - [X] Star - grants invincibility for X seconds
 - [X] Magnet - attracts nearby orbs for X seconds
 - [X] Stopwatch - slows game speed back down (if it increases speed due to distance)
     - [ ] Remove from daily challenge since it has no effect there
 - [ ] Hourglass - adds time to daily challenge
+- [ ] Multiplier - orbs count as double for X seconds (diamond shape)
+- [ ] Size - double the player size for X seconds
+- [ ] Bomb - destroys obstacles in this segment (and the next?)
+    - [ ] Add screen shake when collected
+    - [ ] Emit particles from destroyed obstacles when collected

 ## Obstacles